martinmodrak/blog/content/consulting.md

 ## Small Inquiries

-If I have time, I will answer to small inquiries on [Stan Discourse](https://discourse.mc-stan.org).
+If I have time, I will answer to small inquiries on [Stan Discourse](https://discourse.mc-stan.org), tag me in as @martinmodrak to get my attention.
 You can check out [list of my previous answers](https://discourse.mc-stan.org/u/martinmodrak/activity).

 ## Academic Research